hylo-lang/specification/spec.md

       trait-head trait-body

     trait-head ::=
-      access-modifier? 'trait' raw-identifier conformance-list
+      access-modifier? 'trait' identifier conformance-list

     trait-refinement-list ::=
       ':' type-identifier (',' type-identifier)

     trait-body ::=
-      '{' trait-requirement-list? '}'
+      '{' trait-requirement-decl-list? '}'

-    trait-requirement-list ::=
+    trait-requirement-decl-list ::=
-      trait-requirement (';'* trait-requirement)+ ';'*
+      trait-requirement-decl (';'* trait-requirement-decl)+ ';'*

-    trait-requirement ::=
+    trait-requirement-decl ::=
       associated-type-decl
       function-decl
       subscript-decl
     ```

+3. (Example)

+    ```val
+    trait Shape {
+      static fun name() -> String
+      fun draw(to: inout Canvas)
+    }
+    ```

-3. A trait declaration may only appear at global scope.
-It introduces __raw-identifier__ as a name denoting the declared trait.
+4. A trait declaration may only appear at global scope.
+It introduces __identifier__ as a name denoting the declared trait.

-4. The associated type, function, and subscript declarations that appear in the body of a trait specify the *requirements* of that trait.
+5. The associated type, function, and subscript declarations that appear in the body of a trait specify the *requirements* of that trait.
 Such declarations may not have access levels.
 [Note: The access level of a requirement implementation depends on the visibility of the conformances requiring that implementation.]

-### 5.4.2.
-Associated type requirements
+### Associated type requirements

 1. An associated type declaration defines an *associated type requirement*.
 As associated type is a placeholder for a type that relates to the trait and must be specified by conforming types.
 Associated type declarations have the form:

     ```ebnf
     associated-type-decl ::=
-      'type' raw-identifier associated-type-constraints? associated-type-default?
+      associated-type-head associated-type-constraints? associated-type-default?

+    associated-type-head ::=
+      static-modifier? identifier

     associated-type-constraints ::=
       conformance-list